senecajs/senecajs.org/src/pages/get-started/index.md

 The `seneca.use` method takes two parameters:

-* `plugin`: plugin definition function, or plugin name,
+* `plugin`: plugin definition function or plugin name.
 * `options`: options object for the plugin.

-If you run the example code (in file minimal-plugin.js), you'll get the following output:
+The sample code (in file minimal-plugin.js) produces the following output:

 ``` js
 $ node minimal-plugin.js